rezamqds/rezamqds/README.md

 • **💼 Experience:**

   - **Software Developer** | May 2024 - Present
-    Currently working as a Software Developer (Systems Expert) at KMC Company, focusing on systems development and optimization.
+    Currently working as a Software Developer (Systems Expert) at KMC, focusing on systems development and optimization.

   - **Web Developer** | June 2023 - September 2023
     Engaged in business research, web project development, and software design in Shiraz, Iran.